EndyLab/ShadowProteome/README.md

 # ShadowProteome
-Mapping the shadow genome to the E. coli proteome
+Mapping the shadow genome to the E. coli proteome.

 ### Contents:
 data = reference data